practicalli/neovim/docs/reference/modal-editing/neovim-quick-reference.md

 `SPC f b` opens telescope browser which allows commands to be run over the current file or directory.

-`Esc` swiches the Telescope popup to normal mode, allowing commands to be used
+`Esc` switches the Telescope pop-up to normal mode, allowing commands to be used

 - `c` create file / directory  (any missing parts of a path are created)
 - `r` rename a file / directory